Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation

 \subsection{Estimation of $\mathbf{z}_{i}(t)$ and $\omega(t)$}

-As anticipated before, the estimate of $\mathbf{z}_{ij}(t)$ provides a straightforward way to estimate $\mathbf{z}_i$, as depicted in the block $5$ of the diagram of Fig.~\ref{fig:AlgoOverview}, and recapped in the following \begin{result} Once the estimate of $\mathbf{z}_{ij}(t)$ is available to each robot~$i$, $\forall j\in{\cal N}_i$, each robot~$i$ estimates $\mathbf{z}_{i}$ by using the centroid estimation algorithm described in~\cite{2012-AraCarSagCal}. \end{result}
+The estimated quantities $\mathbf{z}_{ij}(t)$ provide a straightforward way to estimate $\mathbf{z}_i$.
+This estimation phase corresponds to block $5$ in the diagram of Fig.~\ref{fig:AlgoOverview}. \begin{result} Once the estimate of $\mathbf{z}_{ij}(t)$ is available to each agent~$i$, $\forall j\in{\cal N}_i$, each agent~$i$ estimates $\mathbf{z}_{i}$ by using the centroid estimation algorithm described in~\cite{2012-AraCarSagCal}. \end{result}

 In order to estimate the angular rate $\omega$, we use the following relation from rigid body kinematics